jenkinsci/meterian-scanner-plugin/README.md

 This option does the task of scanning the project and reporting the vulnerabilities, if present, and also applying the fix to the respective branch and creating a pull request to the repository.

 Ensure your GitHub OAuth token to your Organisation and Repo has been added to the Meterian configuration settings under Jenkins > Configure > Meterian.
-Enter your GitHub OAuth token in the field **GitHub OA UTH token**.
+Enter your GitHub OAuth meterianAPIToken in the field **GitHub OAUTH token**.
 If this field is empty or incorrect appropriate error messages are displayed in the Jenkins logger (console).

 #### Running Meterian client from CLI